What are Line Impedance Stabilization Networks (LISNs)?

 Characteristics of LISNs

 There are a few key criteria that differentiate LISNs and allow for compliance to a particular standard or requirement, these include impedance, phase angle, insertion loss, frequency, power limitations, amongst others.
-It is best practice when evaluating different LISNs to reference data sheet and manufacturer resources to ensue compliance.
+It is best practice when evaluating different LISNs to reference data sheet and manufacturer resources to ensure compliance.

 The impedance, phase angle, and insertion loss requirements are provided over a given frequency range at set levels by the associated standard.